Hearing Aids & Custom Ear Molds

-At Scotch Institute of Hearing Health, your hearing aid follow-up visits are covered in the cost of the hearing aids for the duration of your warranty period and we can assist you with your aids as long as you own them.
+At Scotch Institute of Ear Nose & Throat, your hearing aid follow-up visits are covered in the cost of the hearing aids for the duration of your warranty period and we can assist you with your aids as long as you own them.
 You will have a minimum of four visits with your audiologist.
 The first visit is the hearing aid evaluation.
 At your second visit, you will be custom fit with your hearing aids and you will learn how to use and care for them.
 During your 30-day trial period, you will visit with your audiologist twice to check your progress and make any necessary adjustments.
 After this time we are still available to you for any adjustments or issues with your aids!

 I Have An Older Aid I Purchased Somewhere Else

 It is recommended that you have your hearing aids checked and cleaned annually by an audiologist to prevent your hearing aid(s) from breaking down and to help ensure the longevity of your aid(s).
 Often over time, as your hearing changes or as you get more used to your hearing aid(s), the aid(s) will need to be adjusted to best suit your hearing needs.
-Our audiologist can make adjustments on almost any brand of hearing aid(s), even if you were not fit with your hearing aid(s) at our office.
+Our audiologists can make adjustments on almost any brand of hearing aid(s), even if you were not fit with your hearing aid(s) at our office.

 Custom earplugs for swimmers provide protection from water in the ear.
 They are made of silicone and come in a variety of custom colors.